TeresaWehmeier/Credit_Risk_Analysis/README.md

 * Easy Ensemble Classifying

 ## Results
 For each model, a summative report shows the accuracy score, confusion matrix and classification report displayed below.
-These scores are key indicators to determine a balance between precision and sensitivity that will help eliminate results that identify low risk credit results as high risk, and visa versa.
+These scores are key indicators to determine a balance between precision and sensitivity that will help eliminate false positives and negatives.

 ### Naive Random OverSampling
 * Accuracy score: 66%